aetperf/arpe.vision-documentation/docs/Viz Extension/Viz-Tree.md

 | hide inter/Mediate labels | false  | true, false |
 | display values        | false     | true, false |

-### Example
+### Step by step tutorial

 Watch this tutorial video to learn how to create a Tree chart with the Sample - Superstore datasource:

 <video src={useBaseUrl('/media/tree-viz-add-extension.mp4')} controls width="600">
   Your browser does not support the video tag.
 </video>